nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or characteristic of the nanometer scale, fundamental to the nanoindustry.

-### Expanded Definition and Usage\nThe nanoindustry is pivotal in shaping the future of technology and healthcare by providing innovative solutions that leverage the unique properties of materials at the nanometer scale.
+### Expanded Definition and Usage:
+The nanoindustry is pivotal in shaping the future of technology and healthcare by providing innovative solutions that leverage the unique properties of materials at the nanometer scale.
 For example, in medicine, nanoparticles are engineered to improve drug delivery, targeting specific cells or tissues and reducing side effects.
 In electronics, nanoscale transistors enable the production of smaller, faster, and more energy-efficient devices.
 The nanoindustry also plays a crucial role in sustainable development, creating materials that can improve energy efficiency or reduce environmental impact.